Reporting for Personal Coverage

 If you have Personal Coverage only - meaning you do not employ workers - the first payment on your account is due January 31.

-If you have Personal Coverage and Worker Coverage your first payment will be due May 30.
-The remaining payments will be aligned with your selected payment option.
+If you have Personal Coverage and Worker Coverage your first payment will be aligned with your selected payment option.

-Accounts with total premiums of less than $5,000 have the option to pay by Visa or Master Card.
-Additional payment options can be found here.
+Accounts with total premiums of less than $10,000 have the option to pay by Visa or Master Card.
+Additional payment options are also available.
 The minimum annual premium is $100.